secretagentan/intro-to-react/readme.md

     - Doesn't change the actual DOM
 - Reusable Components
     - Properties:
-        - this.props
-        - this.props.name
+        - props => outside => don't change
-        - etc.
+        - this.props, this.props.name, etc.
-    - .bind(this)
+        - .bind(this) method
             - "TypeError: Cannot read property of 'null'"
             - binds that particular instance to the event so that this !== null
+    - States
+        - state => inside => can change
+        - state is a JS object
+        - this.setState() method
+            - changes the state and rerenders the page